federicozappone/sequences/README.md

-# Simple Time Series Prediction in Pytorch Using LSTM and GRU
+# Simple Sin Time Series Prediction in Pytorch Using LSTM and GRU

 ## Table of contents